calvinchengsald/metro-furniture/README.md

 √arrow in history is weird
 √at items, when sidebar is up still see highlighted item name tab IE button group at home page is messed up

+JSON attributes
+  info: some info to be displayed, ie cushion in the picture
+  seat:
+  seating: all seating options available
+  frame_color: color of the frame, metal
+  back_color: color of the back/seat
+  tags: assosiated search tags, i.e. "clearance"